Ria424/developers-animatesdk-docs/SpriteSheetExporter_object/SpriteSheetExporter5.md

 #### Description

-Read-only property; A string indicating the name of the application that is generating the sprite sheet.
+Read-only property; `string`; A string indicating the name of the application that is generating the sprite sheet.
 This property is provided for use by any future sprite sheet generator plugins that may be created for Flash Pro.

 #### Example